 Although the government has attempted to crack down on illegitimate online pharmacies, consumers must be aware of the possible problems associated with obtaining an online prescription for a medication, or purchasing a drug online.
 These issues become even more significant when ordering from overseas pharmacies, including those in Mexico.

-Dubious online pharmacies base in the U.S. largely suspended their operations due to a decision by the FDA to act against online pharmacies that engage in the online prescription of controlled substances.
+Dubious online pharmacies based in the U.S. largely suspended their operations due to a decision by the FDA to act against online pharmacies that engage in the online prescription of controlled substances.
 In addition, the FDA and DEA require that an individual be examined in person by the prescribing physician before receiving certain controlled substances from an online pharmacy, as opposed to completing an online questionnaire that is later reviewed by a doctor.

 Cost: Due to the economics of health care in the United States, consumers often must pay a significantly higher price for medication than consumers in other countries.
 Many domestic online pharmacies offer cost savings as compared to the corner drugstore, so somebody without insurance may want to compare prices and explore online options.

 For many years, consumers near Canada have driven across the border to buy their drugs at considerable savings from Canadian pharmacies.
 Canadian pharmacies typically require proof of identity and a valid prescription.
 Unless issued by a doctor who is also licensed to practice medicine in Canada, U.S. prescriptions will be reissued by a Canadian doctor.

-Also, as noted above, price cannot always be the leading consideration.
+Remember, price cannot always be the leading consideration.
 If you don't know that you will be receiving the actual medication that was prescribed for you, you must put safety ahead of price.
 For additional information, please see these associated articles: